 If your child has become lost please report your child’s details to event personnel where appropriate action will be taken to ascertain your child’s whereabouts.

-- Please no pushing to get over the line, the bib tags ensure that you record an accurate start time based on when you cross the line.
+Please no pushing to get over the Start Line, the bib tags ensure that you record an accurate start time based on when you cross the line.

 Injury & Incident Reporting

 Should you injure yourself whilst at the event or need to report an incident, please report this as soon as possible to event personnel which includes security guards, course marshals or event organisers; alternatively you can contact the event information line on 1800 555 514 or email email@example.com within 2 days of the event.